odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 end
 ```

 We will continue using this simple example of the hydrothermal scheduling problem.
-However, the formulation will be extended slightly.
+However, the formulation will be slightly extended.

 We will add a terminal cost-to-go function to the formulation.
-The terminal cost-to-go is an important part of more developed hydrothermal scheduling problems.
+The terminal cost-to-go is an important part of developed hydrothermal scheduling problems.

 In the context of hydrothermal scheduling, the terminal cost is based on the concept of a marginal value of water.
 Water at the end-of-horizon has value because it can be used to generate electricity.
 The water is said to have a *marginal* value because a m^3 of water is worth more to when the reservoir is empty compared to when our reservoir is full.